puranikyash/hackerrank-cpp-solutions/README.md

 # hackerrank-cpp-solutions

-This repository contains solutions to C++ problems solved on HackerRank.
+This repository contains solutions to C++ problems solved on HackerRank by puranikyash.
 Each file/folder corresponds to a solved problem.